IgniteUI/igniteui-docfx/en/components/bulletgraph.md

 ### Demo

-This gauge supports only one scale, one set of tick marks and one set of labels.
-However, all the changes made to the bullet graph control have animation enhancements.
-This animation is easily customizable by setting the `transitionDuration` property.
-You can achieve numerous needle shapes by fine tuning its shape parameters.
+The bullet graph component provides you with the ability to create attractive data presentations, replacing meters and gauges that are used on dashboards with simple yet straightforward and clear bar charts.
+A bullet graph is one of the most effective and efficient ways to present progress towards goals, good/better/best ranges, or compare multiple measurements in as little horizontal or vertical space as possible.

 The following sample demonstrates how setting multiple properties on the same gauge can transform it to completely different gauge.

 <div class="sample-container" style="height: 125px">
     <iframe id="bullet-graph-sample-iframe" src='{environment:demosBaseUrl}/bullet-graph-animation' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>